rmhsilva/lispmethods/_posts/devenv.md

 # A Common Lisp Development Environment

-Installing Common Lisp is tricky, and probably one of the reasons people are turned off by the language in general.
+Getting started developing with Common Lisp is tricky, and probably one of the reasons people are turned off by the language in general.
 Which is a shame really.
 It's like being put off desert because there are too many choices on the menu (the correct choice is always tiramisou).

 Read on to find out how to:
 - Install a Common Lisp implementation
 - Add some useful libraries
-- Install a modern lisp development environment
+- Install a development environment

 The entire process should take less than 5 minutes (I'm ignoring download time - convenient right?).